 The Denver Enterprise Zone is a State of Colorado tax credit program that allows businesses located within a specific geographic area to receive tax credits against their state tax liability.
 Businesses that move to or expand in the Denver Enterprise Zone have the potential to save on their Colorado business income taxes each year.
-Denver's EZ includes over 30 square miles of most of Denver's commercially zoned real estate.
+Denver's Zone includes over 30 square miles commercially zoned real estate.

 There are ten state tax credits available to businesses within the Zone and one state tax credit available to any taxpayer with a state tax liability.
 Scroll down for information on each (below the map).

-Denver's business owners can get a business personal property tax credit offered through the Business Investment Program, launched in 2013 and designed to encourage business start-ups and reward existing businesses of all sizes that expand their operations here.
+Denver's business owners can get a business personal property tax credit offered through the Business Investment Program, designed to encourage business start-ups and reward existing businesses of all sizes that expand their operations here.
 This program incentivizes qualified businesses to expand their facilities, add new employees, and buy new equipment.

-Full details on this program and the application form is available here.
-For business personal property investments made in 2014, you must submit your application by Monday, August 3, 2015.
+Full details on this program and the most recent application form is available here.
+While the window of opportunity to submit for investments made in 2014 has closed, a similar application will be required for investments made in 2015.
+For business personal property investments made in 2015, you will need to submit your application by mid-2016.
+Details will be available here soon.

 A business new to or an existing business expanding its employee base in the Denver Enterprise Zone may receive up to a $1,100 State tax credit for each new job created.
 For example, if a company in the Denver Enterprise Zone hires 50 full-time employees for a full fiscal year, taking advantage of the New Jobs Tax Credit of $1,100 for each employee could total a credit of $55,000.